rprouse/NUnitWithDotNetCoreRC2/README.md

 ### Warning

-As I said, this is still under development. `dotnet-test-nunit` version 3.3.0.39-CI listed above has a bug where it will throw an `ArgumentException` when it tries to save out the `TestResult.xml` file.
-That will be fixed shortly.

-Also note that the `dotnet` command line swallows blank lines and does not work with color.
+Note that the `dotnet` command line swallows blank lines and does not work with color.
 The NUnit test runner's output is in color, but you won't see it.
+These are known issues with the `dotnet` CLI and not an NUnit bug.